 Commercial Truck Driving

-The Commercial Truck Driving certificate program provides basic training in the principles and skills of commercial truck operations.
-The program is based on the definition of a truck driver as one who operates a commercial motor vehicle of all different sizes and descriptions on all types of roads.
-At the completion of the program, the student is administered the Georgia CDL Skills Exam.
+The Commercial Truck Driving Certificate Program provides basic training in the principles (classroom) and skills of commercial truck operations (on driving range and over-the-road).
+At the completion of the program, the student is administered the Georgia CDL Skills Exam by the Georgia Department of Drivers Services.

 Entrance Requirements Admissions Requirements